-Let’s explore exactly why I’ve given such a frustrating answer to the simple “how long do chickens live?” question.
+Let’s explore exactly why I’ve given such a frustrating answer to the seemingly simple question.

-And the main reason is that there’s something in their environment that does them in long before they get to experience a life without having to lay an egg every day.
+While there are, without a doubt, chickens that live 8 years or longer, most backyard chickens won’t make it to that ripe old age.
+The main reason is that there’s something in their environment that does them in long before they get to experience a life without having to lay an egg every day.

 Now, this isn’t to say you shouldn’t allow your chickens to play outdoors – quite the opposite.